-Evidence-based recommendation Grade
+Evidence-based recommendation Grad

 Target age group N/A

 Extending the age range to 79 or 84 years is not recommended for population screening as it is unlikely to be cost-effective.

-Resources should be invested in increasing participation in the existing NBCSP target age group of 50-74, rather than by lowering the starting age of screening, to optimise the balance of effectiveness, cost-effectiveness and balance of benefits to harms.
+Resources should be invested in increasing participation in the existing NBCSP target age group of 50-74, rather than by lowering the starting age of screening, to optimise the balance of effectiveness, cost-effectiveness and ratio of benefits to harms.

-In people aged 45-49 years who request screening after being fully informed of the benefits and harms of testing, an immunochemical faecal occult blood test every 2 years should be offered during the lead-up to their first routine invitation by the NBCSP at age 50 years.
+In people aged 45-49 years who request screening after being fully informed of the benefits and harms of testing, general practitioners (GPs) could offer an immunochemical faecal occult blood test every 2 years during the lead-up to the first routine invitation by the NBCSP at age 50 years.